Dragonflies and Damselflies

 Rand would like to alert you about a pamphlet, titled “Odonates of the Sunshine Coast” with information on forty of the most common local Odonates.
 To obtain your own copy they are available at the EarthFair Store in Madeira Park.

-We also point out that in 2019, our guest writer created a web initiative at naturalist.ca called “Dragonflies and Damselflies of the Sunshine Coast, BC”, which investigates the dragonflies and damselflies of the wetlands and adjacent areas on the Sunshine Coast in order to expand the local knowledge of their distribution within the footprint of the Sunshine Coast Regional District.
-Associated with this work you will find, below, a clipping of a map accessible on the web and which documents the sightings in and around Hotel Lake.
-You will find a link to this site in our reference section below.
+We also point out that in 2019, our guest writer created a web initiative at naturalist.ca called “Dragonflies and Damselflies of the Sunshine Coast, BC”.
+This website investigates the dragonflies and damselflies of the wetlands and adjacent areas on the Sunshine Coast in order to expand the local knowledge of their distribution.

 A Few more Things about Dragonflies and Damselflies

 As you can see Odonta begin life as free-swimming, predatorial larval stage nymphs.
 They spend 1 - 6 years underwater, where they breath through gills.
 They hunt mosquito larvae, aquatic insects, tadpoles, tiny fish and even each other.
 A primary threat to these nymphs are fish, many of which are stocked annually.
-Eventually they moult into the final phase of their lives as flying insects.
+Eventually these nymphs moult into the final phase of their lives as flying insects.

-In this final brief period of mating and reproduction, these beautiful flying insects demonstrate spectacular aerobatic capabilities as they hunt for insect-prey.
+In this final brief period as aerial predators, these beautiful flying insects demonstrate spectacular aerobatic capabilities as they hunt for insect-prey.
 Many sources state that dragonflies are regarded as the fastest flying insect in the world.
 The Smithsonian Institute states: “Dragonflies are known to travel at the speed of 35 miles an hour” or 56 kph.
-In their high-speed, high manoeuverablility aerial theatre, they are both ferocious and effective in catching their insect prey.The following exquisitely filmed video covers the entire life cycle in stunning close up cinematography.
+With their high speed, and exceptional maneuverability, they are both effective and ferocious at catching their insect prey.
+The following beautifully filmed video covers the entire life cycle in stunning close up cinematography.

 Endangered or Invasive Species